Modify a raster image service

 - In the search box, type Open Space Preservation Community Rating System.
 Press Enter.

 - Right-click the Open Space Preservation Community Rating System imagery layer and choose Add To Current Map.
+Add the feature layer to the map in the same way.

-Next, you'll use the raster processing template to filter this image service to show only cells that are within a chosen threshold of impervious surface percentage.
+Next, you'll use a raster processing template to filter this image service to show only cells that are within a chosen threshold of impervious surface percentage.
 Areas that impede natural water filtration and movement are not eligible for OSP credit.
-These include parking lots, buildings, roads, driveways, and so on.
-You'll filter the national scale data based on the estimated percentage of impervious surface per grid cell.
-It has been shown that water quality and ecosystem health are often degraded when impervious surfaces exceed 10 percent of an area.
-Using this as the threshold, you'll filter the Open Space Preservation Community Rating System raster service to select only areas that likely have less than or equal to 10 percent impervious surface.
+For OSP credit, parking lots, roads, and driveways must be excluded from impact adjustments.
+These features have already been removed in the Open Space Preservation Community Rating System layer.

 - In the Layer Properties window, click the Processing Templates tab.